 He has over 15 years experience in criminal and regulatory law and was admitted to the Roll of Solicitors in 2012.
 Following a number of successful appearances before his local Courts, Daniel was awarded Leeds’ Young Advocate of the Year in 2013.
 He then joined a leading national firm, where he attained a senior appointment within 18 months, before joining Freeths in 2016.

 As part of his duties, Daniel represents clients who are facing allegations of corporate manslaughter and breaches of health and safety legislation as well as representing corporate bodies who appear as Interested Parties at Coroners’ Inquests.
-Whilst his practice covers all business sectors, he has particular expertise representing care providers which includes appeal before the First Tier Tribunal.
+Whilst his practice covers all business sectors, he has particular expertise representing care providers which includes appeals before the First Tier Tribunal.

 In addition to this Daniel also has longstanding experience advising corporate bodies in relation to allegations of complex and serious fraud, money laundering, and bribery and corruption.